qdnqn/libgithttp/README.md

 ## Building library
 ```
 # Assuming you have libgit2 compiled in directory ../libgit2/build and
-# hiredis in directory ../redis/ (If you don't want brokering just delete from LIBS in makefile)
+# hiredis in directory ../redis/ (If you don't want brokering(See brokering section) just delete from LIBS in makefile)
 # otherwise just update LIBS = -I. -I../nginx/src/core -I../redis/ -L../libgit2/build/ -lgit2 -L../redis/ -lhiredis
 # to configuration you have on your machine.